 Observed new polyspace errors for not initializing the temp variables VDHiSpdHwPos_HwDeg_T_f32, VDLoSpdHwPos_HwDeg_T_f32 - Even without initialization they are always set to some values before assignment.
 But, in order for Polyspace not to throw them as defects, these variables are initialized to zero even though code will never follow the path where garbage values get assigned.

 VehDyn_SCom_ForceCenter function is required as a manufacturing service for C1XX program and Jared updated the same in v007 of source code (13191) and was supposed to be updated in the next revision of FDD.
 But in the latest version of FDD v006 released, it’s not implemented.

+CwEOT_HwDeg_f32, CcwEOT_HwDeg_f32 and AssistAssyPolarity_Uls_s08 shall have 0 as initial values but FDD shows different values.

 Revision Control Log